AndersonBrent/Invoice-Template-Application/README.md

 REQUIREMENTS - GIT, Node.js

 SETUP -

   Step 1).
 Download and install the requirements if you don't already have them.

   Step 2).
 Open up GIT wherever you would like to clone the project by simply right clicking and selecting "Git Bash Here" and run this command: ```git clone https://github.com/ICS-370/Invoice-Template-Application.git``` to get a copy of the repository.

-  Steo 3).
+  Step 3).
 After the project is cloned, make sure all of the dependencies are installed by running: ```npm i``` and this will create a "node_modules" folder at the root of the project.

   Step 4).
 Once you have all of the project dependencies installed you'll be able to run: ```npm run start``` to get a local server running with react.
 It usually takes a couple seconds and then your browser should automatically open with the project in view.